The October iteration is officially sold out. Registrations are now open for our February 2025 edition.

 Dedicated to shaping awareness of social welfare issues, the Social Policy Research Centre at UNSW Sydney places a strong emphasis on research in areas such as poverty, inequality, wellbeing, and justice.

-Through a concentrated approach grounded in research and practical impact, this specialised short course examines the causes and consequences of poverty and inequality.
+Through a concentrated approach grounded in research and practical impact, this specialised short course builds on the research and findings of the Poverty and Inequality Partnership (PIP) with ACOSS to examine the causes and consequences of poverty and inequality.
 It offers a unique Australian policy perspective, utilising evidence-based methodologies to drive meaningful social change.

 Join a community of experts with lived experience, advocates, and researchers committed to improving the living standards and opportunities of people living in Australia facing social and economic disadvantage.